Soul retreat in Sedona, Arizona

 I watched people of many different colors and nationalities come and walk around the Stupa in silent reverence, and I was oh so moved!
 You can see how large the main Stupa is in comparison to this gentlemen as he reverently walks around it.

-One of my new sisters on the trip prostrated herself before the Buddha and I could feel the tears well up in my eyes and I witnessed her devotion.
+One of my new sisters on the trip prostrated herself before the Buddha and I could feel the tears well up in my eyes as I witnessed her devotion.
 And though this is not my religious practice, I was moved to tears!

 It seemed as though I was feeling the tears of many saints and guardians who yearn for us all to understand the transcendent importance of such a place as this!